 Slickwater or slick water fracturing is a hydro-fracturing method to increase fluid flow by adding chemicals to the water.
-The chemical additives are engineered to have a consistant and predictable property to control viscosity, friction, formation-compatibility, and fluid-loss control.
+The chemical additives are engineered to have consistent and predictable properties to control viscosity, friction, formation-compatibility, and fluid-loss control.
 This engineered slickwater is forced down the well-bore at very fast rates to fracture the shale.
 The slickwater can be pumped down the well at 100 bbl/min, whereas the top speed of pumping without using slickwater is around 60 bbl/min.

-Adding a polyacrylamide is added to water, reducing friction and increases the speed in which the fluid can be pumped into well to frack shale.
-Biocides, surfactants and scale inhibitors can also be in the fluid.
+Adding a polyacrylamide is added to water, reducing friction and increases the speed at which the fluid can be pumped into a well to frack shale.
+Biocides, surfactants, and scale inhibitors can also be in the fluid.
 Friction reducers speed the mixture.
 Biocides such as bromine prevent organisms from clogging the fissures and sliming things up downhole.
+Alternatively, bioremediation can be used by introducing hydrocarbon-eating microbes to mitigate contamination.
 Surfactants keep the sand suspended.
 Methanol and naphthalene can be used for biocides.
 Hydrochloric acid and ethylene glycol may be utilized as scale inhibitors.
 Butanol and ethylene glycol monobutyl ether (2-BE) are used in surfactants.
 Slickwater typically uses more water than earlier fracturing methods–between one and five million gallons per fracking operation.

 The make‐up of fracturing fluid varies from one geologic basin or formation to another.